amaccarini/arcade/paper.md

 # Summary

-With rapid urbanization, more than half of the global population now resides in cities, a trend expected to continue in the coming decades [@UN:2015].
+With rapid urbanization, more than half of the global population now lives in cities, a trend expected to continue in the coming decades [@UN:2015].
 Urban areas, while engines of economic growth and innovation, are also responsible for a significant share of global energy consumption and greenhouse gas emissions.
 Buildings, as key components of urban infrastructure, account for a substantial portion of this energy demand, driven by heating, cooling, lighting, and other operational needs.

-In this context, Urban Building Energy Modeling (UBEM) has emerged as a powerful approach to analyze and optimize energy use at the city scale.
+In this context, Urban Building Energy Modeling (UBEM) has emerged as a powerful tool to analyze the energy use at the city scale.
 UBEM involves creating simulation-based models of building stocks, leveraging diverse datasets and computational tools to assess energy performance, evaluate retrofit strategies, and support sustainable urban planning.

-By providing actionable insights, UBEM plays a critical role in addressing the energy challenges of growing cities and promoting a transition to more energy-efficient and resilient urban environments.
+Arcade is a free and open-source UBEM tool developed as a Python add-on extension for Blender.
+It leverages 3D visualization of building geometries and an AI-powered image recognition module to extract key building attributes that are often unavailable, such as building height and construction age.
+Arcade’s primary purpose is to generate hourly heating and cooling demand data of urban areas, supporting the design and optimization of efficient district heating and cooling systems.
+Key features of Aracade are:

+- **3D Visualization**: Seamless integration with Blender for 3D visualization of buildings.
+- **Energy Simulation**: Hourly heating and cooling demand calculation based on a simplified resistance-capacitor thermal model.
+- **Automatic building data enrichment**: Missing building attributes (e.g., height and construction age) can be estimated using either a user-defined probabilistic method or the AI-powered image recognition module BRAILS.
+- **Building archetypes**: Arcade includes a total of 38 building archetypes, covering four geographical locations (Denmark, US-Houston, US-San Francisco, and US-Chicago), two occupancy types (Residential and Offices), and various construction age periods (10 intervals for Denmark and 3 intervals for the US).
+Additional archetypes may be incorporated into Arcade in future updates.

 # Statement of need